software-mansion/starknet.py/docs/guide/deploying_contracts.rst

 Declaring Cairo1 contracts
 ##########################

-| Starknet 0.11 introduced the ability to declare contracts written in Cairo1!

-To declare a new contract, Declare v2 or Declare v3 transaction has to be sent.
+To declare a contract in Cairo version 1 or higher, Declare V2 or Declare V3 transaction has to be sent.
 You can see the structure of these transactions `here <https://docs.starknet.io/documentation/architecture_and_concepts/Network_Architecture/transactions/#declare-transaction>`_.

 The main differences in the structure of the transaction from its previous version are: